-The 52 MW power plant was built adjacent to the Hail Cement plant, about 210 kilometres from Hail City.
+The 52 MW power plant was built adjacent to the Qassim Cement plant, about 210 kilometres from Hail City.
 The plant’s seven Wärtsilä 20V32 generating sets run on heavy fuel oil (HFO), with light fuel oil (LFO) as a backup fuel, and supply electricity to the factory and its residential area.

 The agreement covers the operation and maintenance of the power plant, including the day-to-day operations, preventive and predictive maintenance as well as plant operations manpower, health and safety management.